 IB World Schools share a common philosophy – a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.

 IES College doesn’t just talk about diversity and inclusion; it lives, breathes it and leads by example.
 Their teachers and professional staff are multilingual and multicultural, and have travelled the world.
 They understand different cultures, and have a real grasp of what it means to be a world citizen.

 Students have access to virtual global classrooms to learn and collaborate with students from around the world.
 If English isn’t your first language, IES gives you the opportunity to study in your mother tongue and ensure there is support and resources available to you because it recognises how important it is to maintain connection to language and culture.

 Being purposefully global in outlook infuses every aspect of the learning at IES College.
 Students will learn to collaborate, work in teams, and confidently communicate their ideas across cultures.
 They’ll learn to think critically and creatively, navigate uncertainties and take measured risks as they embrace diversity with a global mindset.
 These concepts are at the very core of the IB Diploma Programme, and will help students develop a broader life view, preparing them for success.

 Find out more about IES College

 In a world that’s experiencing profound change, society needs more internationally minded people who are open and curious about the world and different cultures.
 The IB Diploma Programme at IES College will prepare culturally competent young people with the skills and values to create positive change in the world.

-Enrolments are now open for Year 11, 2021.
-Visit their website, go and say hello, or book a school visit at www.iescollege.com
+Enrolments are now open for Year 11, 2022.
+Visit IES College website, or book a personalised tour at www.iescollege.com